-Note: If you are looking to optimize your content for screen readers, please see this article on Creating Accessible Content in Ceros for more detailed best practices on using folders and groups.
+Note: If you are looking to optimize your content for screen readers, it’s best practice to use groups over folders.
+Please see this article on Creating Accessible Content in Ceros for more detailed best practices.

 Here’s what you need to know about folders and groups: